shervinea/cheatsheet-translation/tr/refresher-linear-algebra.md

 **52. Remark: the hessian of f is only defined when f is a function that returns a scalar**

-&#10230; Uyarı: f fonksiyonunun Hessian’ı yalnızca f skaler döndüren bir fonksiyon ise tanımlıdır.
+&#10230; Dipnot: f fonksiyonunun Hessian’ı yalnızca f skaler döndüren bir fonksiyon ise tanımlıdır.

 <br>

 **53. Gradient operations ― For matrices A,B,C, the following gradient properties are worth having in mind:**

-&#10230; Gradiyent işlemleri ― A,B,C matrisleri için aşağıdaki işlemlerin akılda bulunmasında fayda vardır:
+&#10230; Gradyan işlemleri ― A,B,C matrisleri için aşağıdaki işlemlerin akılda bulunmasında fayda vardır:

 <br>